inspectIT/inspectit-ocelot/components/inspectit-ocelot-configurationserver-ui/README.md

 yarn lint:fix
 ```

+### Prettier

+When facing prettier/prettier errors in the Config UI tests and developing with VS Code make sure to install the prettier extension from Prettier.
+Then open the file in which the prettier errors occur.
+With Ctrl + Shift + P you can open a small dialog on top of the file.
+Look for/Write the command 'Format Document With...'.
+Press Enter, then in the opened drop down menu you can choose your prefered code styling (in this case prettier).
+Select it and press Enter.
+The opened code file will automatically be formatted by prettier, which will fix the prettier errors in the Config UI tests.

 #### Storybook

 The project also contains [Storybook](https://storybook.js.org/) which supports the development of components by providing an isolated sandbox UI for testing these components.